Towards Imperceptible Watermarking Via Environment Illumination for Consumer Cameras: Proposed Method

 This formulation ensures that the flicker effect in the camera remains within a manageable range, keeping the average difference across all channels near the threshold $\tau_\rm{c}$.
 We set $\tau_\rm{c}$ to $1/256$, representing the detectable value in the context of 8-bit video quantization.
 This threshold allows for reliable detection, as the average includes colors with low brightness and those predominantly influenced by specific color channels, meaning not all pixel differences are strictly limited to $1/256$.
 Additionally, the loss function is averaged across multiple cameras to ensure broader applicability rather than optimizing for a single device.

-{\bf Natural Illumination} Another criterion for this method is that the light must maintain a neutral white appearance with minimal spectral skew, ensuring suitability for everyday use.
+{\bf Natural Illumination.} Another criterion for this method is that the light must maintain a neutral white appearance with minimal spectral skew, ensuring suitability for everyday use.
 Color rendering is conventionally evaluated using the Color Rendering Index (CRI), which measures color fidelity based on standardized samples.
 CRI values range from 0 to 100, with higher values indicating more natural color rendering.
 Common household LEDs and bulbs typically have CRI values around 60, which is generally sufficient for everyday applications.

-Our approach targets the standard D65 illumination (i.e., spectra that appears as daylight) and aim for a CRI value exceeding 60, calculated according to the CRI standard, which uses eight specific color samples to evaluate general lighting color rendering.
-The CRI value is derived using the formula $\text{CRI} = 100 - 4.6\times\Delta_\rm{E}$ , where $\Delta_\rm{E}$ represents the average color difference between each sample illuminated by the test light and the reference (D65).
-Optimization is performed using the following evaluation function:
+Our approach targets the standard D65 illumination (i.e., spectra that appear as daylight) and enforces a CRI of at least 60 per the CRI standard (eight test samples).
+We define \(\mathrm{CRI}=100-4.6\,\Delta E\), where \(\Delta E\) is the average color difference to D65.
+To ensure \(\mathrm{CRI}\ge 60\), we minimize a hinge penalty on \(\Delta E\) (Eq.~\ref{eq:cri}).

-where $\vec{L}_\mathrm{ref}$ represents the D65 reference spectrum and $\tau_\rm{w}$ is a threshold that ensures achieving a CRI value of 60 or higher.
-We set this threshold to 40/4.6 , equivalent to a CRI value of 60.